deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ### Referencing the module from a script

 I also tested the 2 different ways a module can be imported into a script; with `Import-Module` and `using module`.
-An important distinction between the two is that `Import-Module` is a cmdlet that is versioned and can be updated in newer PowerShell versions, while `using module` is a language keyword, like `if` or `foreach`.
+An important distinction between the two is that `Import-Module` is a cmdlet, while `using module` is a language keyword, like `if` or `foreach`.
 The two are fundamentally different, and behave differently when importing modules.

 The results below assume the class/enum is referenced directly in the psm1 file for script modules, as that is the recommended approach to take after seeing the results from the previous section.